Recovery after a vasectomy.

-Our Austin urologists have the following recommendation for your recovery from vasectomy:
+Urology Austin providers have the following recommendation for recovery following a vasectomy:

 - Apply cold packs to the surgical area.
-We often advise patients to try a bag of frozen peas.
+The patient can use a small bag of ice, or a bag of frozen peas.

-- A jock strap or snug underwear provide support after surgery and may alleviate your discomfort.
+- Wearing an athletic supporter or snug underwear will provide support after surgery, and may alleviate discomfort.

 - Do not attempt any heavy lifting during the week following surgery.

-- Many men experience some swelling and pain for one or two weeks after the vasectomy.
-In most cases, the bruises should be gone in one to two weeks.
+- Men can experience swelling and pain for one or two weeks after the vasectomy.
+In most cases, bruising should be gone in one to two weeks.

 Sexual activity and recovery from vasectomy

-While most men will experience some pain, bruising and swelling during their recovery from vasectomy, our Urology Austin physicians want patients to call if they notice any of the following symptoms:
+Most men will experience some pain, bruising, and swelling during their recovery from vasectomy.
+At Urology Austin, physicians recommend that patients call the office if they notice any of the following symptoms:

-- Bleeding at the incision or puncture site that you cannot stop, even after applying pressure for 10 to 15 minutes.
+- Bleeding at the incision or puncture site that will not stop – even after applying pressure for 10 to 15 minutes.